Join List Items vs Loop Mode: Choosing the Right Approach for List Processing

 Loop Mode Performance Considerations

-Loop Mode processes multiple items simultaneously based on your plan:
+Loop Mode processes multiple items simultaneously based on your plan:- Free Plan: 2 concurrent items

-- Starter Plan: 5 concurrent items
+- Solo Plan: 5 concurrent items

-- Pro Plan: 15 concurrent items
+- Team Plan: 15 concurrent items

 When to Use Loop Mode

-Loop Mode is the best choice when:
+Loop Mode is the best choice when:-

 Independent Processing: Each item needs to be handled separately